 4. “We are destroying the planet”

 I do not know if Greta says it explicitly but a rather popular phrase among the people who follow her, in the social networks, in the banners and the signs during the demonstrations, sounds like this: “We are destroying the planet”.
-However, after reflecting on it, it appears as not true, we are not destroying the planet at all: even in the worst anthropogenic destructive scenario Earth would continue to exist.
+But we are not destroying it at all.
+No matter what we do or do not, even in the worst anthropogenic destructive scenario Earth would continue to exist.
 And, although we are able to profoundly change the conditions that allow us to live and we consider ourselves so significant as to give our name to an era, the Anthropocene , we are by no means indispensable: as some have imagined , Earth could exist also without humans, as it has happened for most of its time.
 It would continue its evolution for a few billion more years, until the explosion of the Sun.
 Over the course of a few centuries or millennia – a minimal period compared to our planet’s history – human biology, the signs caused by some thousand years of activity of a species, a large part of its material culture, objects, devices and artefacts would be quickly reabsorbed by the planet.
 Earth would not be destroyed by human activities at all, it would change by settling on a different balance, as indeed has already happened in the 4.5 billion years of its history.
 It would change the world as we know it.

 What humanity is actually strongly contributing to destroy is not planet Earth but that set of situations and events – climatic, environmental, biological… – that for a few tens of thousands of years has allowed our species to evolve, thrive, spread and become numerically pervasive, impacting significantly on the global environment.
 We are destroying that balance which for millennia has supported the evolution of our species, a balance that instead must be preserved and must be good for all other species, that must be imposed on the planet.
 In fact, all resources and climate agreements aim to preserve that set of situations and events – climatic, environmental, biological… – that has made us who we are .
 Therefore, a seemingly ecological message actually hides a deeply anthropocentric statement.